Drug Use and Abuse Policy

-It is an offence under W.A law to obtain alcohol for, or supply alcohol to, young people under 18 years of age.
+It is an offence under Western Australian law to obtain alcohol for, or supply alcohol to, young people under 18 years of age.
 If alcohol is served at a School function or within the School where students are present, a warning concerning this legislation must be issued to adults conducting the function.

 At any School function where it is proposed that alcohol be served, the Principal shall require those involved in functions to abide by the following conditions.
 The function organiser is responsible for ensuring that all the following conditions are observed:

 a choice of beverage is to be available for those attending, including an ample supply of non-alcoholic beverages;